TGM-HWI-SWP/SWP_Discord_Bot_EMP/README.md

 ## License

-See LICENSE file.
+See LICENSE file
-(Also see EDUCATIONAL PROJECT NOTICE in LICENSE file)
+(Also see EDUCATIONAL PROJECT NOTICE in LICENSE file).